paulca/ruby-ireland-23-sept-2014/ruby-motion.md

 end
 ```

-^ a bit about auto-layout
+^ a bit about auto-layout ... it's like responsive design for Cocoa.
+Very powerful, very complicated, very confusing.

 ---